 Cash App (phone app)

 Uphold (web and phone app)

 A non-custodial wallet is a wallet in which you alone control with access to the private key.
-A non-custodial wallet is kinda like a safe you stash your money in and you alone have the key to access it.
-Similarly if you loose your private key you lose access to your funds… forever.
+A non-custodial wallet is kind of like a safe you stash your money in, and you alone have the key to access it.
+Similarly, if you lose your private key, you lose access to your funds… forever.
 Being your own bank involves due diligence!

 There are also different types of non-custodial wallets; full node wallets and wallets that use remote nodes.
 Full node wallets contain the entire distributed ledger or blockchain.
 That’s a lot of data!
 So if you don’t keep your full node wallet online constantly, you will need to sync to the current block to spend your funds.
 This can take quite some time.
 Wallets that user server nodes, like Electrum and Coinomi, load quickly and do not occupy much space on your device.